 And great part of the year by thee

 But when I sit upon the grass

 And in the friendly shade, upon my mind

 A weight I feel, a sense of weariness,

 And rob me of all rest and peace.

 The choice of expressing a philosophical lament through the voice of a shepherd has a precise aim.
-Leopardi takes a simple, humble, naive man, that lives in far away lands (a non-defined place in the huge continent of Asia) to strengthen the power of those painful conclusions about human existence.
-Those truth do not belong only to modern, civilized men, but they are primordial and absolute.
-As a matter of fact, Leopardi, in the early stages of his philosophy, used to make a distinction about contemporary, corrupted knowledge and the pure wisdom of ancient civilizations, that gave them the possibility to be happy.
+Leopardi takes a simple, humble, naive man that lives in faraway lands (a non-defined place in the vast continent of Asia) to strengthen the power of those painful conclusions about human existence.
+Those truths do not belong only to modern, civilized men, but they are primordial and absolute.
+As a matter of fact, Leopardi, in the early stages of his philosophy, used to make a distinction between contemporary, corrupted knowledge and the pure wisdom of ancient civilizations that gave them the possibility to be happy.
 With Night Song of a Wandering Shepherd in Asia, he erases this difference.
-Unhappiness resides in every era, place and condition.
+Unhappiness resides in every era, place, and condition.